-Department: Business Administration Program: Business Credits: 3 Prerequisite(s): Business Law I Prerequisite Note(s): or permission from the department chairperson.
+School of Business Program: Business Credits: 3 Prerequisite(s): Business Law I Prerequisite Note(s): or permission from the department chairperson.

 The substantive law of business relationships in partnerships, corporations, and agencies is studied, together with the legal rights and liabilities of owning real or personal property.
 Wills, estates, and trusts; bankruptcy, sales, and negotiable instruments are examined.